JustLancio/Iwebp/README.md

-# Iwebp
+### Iwebp
-A simple python program that uses your ip webcam as a pc webcam
+## A simple python program that uses your ip webcam as a pc webcam

--REQUIREMENTS:
+# _ -REQUIREMENTS: _
   -Python:
    -cv2
    -numpy
    -py virtual cam
    -tkinter
   -OBS Studio

+ask for every issues :)